10th Annual Inner Circle of Twelve Luncheon

 Benefits American Cancer Society Miami

-On Friday, October 14, 2016, over five hundred people will join the American Cancer Society at the JW Marriott Marquis to honor local philanthropists for their commitment to our community at the Ninth Annual Inner Circle of Twelve Luncheon and Fashion Show.
+On Friday, October 20, 2017, more than 500 people will join the American Cancer Society at the InterContinental Miami to honor local philanthropists for their commitment to our community.
+This year’s event marks its 10th Anniversary of celebrating individuals and the mission of the American Cancer Society.

-Tickets for the Inner Circle of Twelve Luncheon and Fashion Show are $250 per person.
-For information about tickets or sponsorships, please contact Karla Pascua, Sr. Development Manager, Distinguished Events, at 305-779-2879 or by email Karla.Pascua@Cancer.org.
+Tickets for the Inner Circle of Twelve Luncheon are $250 per person.
+For information about tickets or sponsorships, please contact Marisol Garcia, Sr. Development Manager, Distinguished Events, at 305-779-2879 or by email www.ACSMiamiGala.com.

 About American Cancer Society